iotcubedev/mozjs/js/src/doc/Debugger/Debugger.Object.md

     <code><i>d</i>.makeDebuggeeValue(<i>o</i>)</code> returns a
     `Debugger.Object` instance that presents <i>o</i> as it would be seen by code in <i>d</i>'s compartment.

+<code>makeDebuggeeNativeFunction(<i>value</i>)</code>
+:   If <i>value</i> is a native function in the debugger's compartment, create
+    an equivalent function for the same native in the debuggee's realm, and return a `Debugger.Object` instance for the new function.
+The new function can be accessed by code in the debuggee without going through a cross compartment wrapper.

 <code>decompile([<i>pretty</i>])</code>
 :   If the referent is a function that is debuggee code, return the